 Automatic continuity of employee benefits and pensions is required by Turkish law.
-All employee benefits, along with all employee contract rights and obligations, automatically transfer with employees.
+All employee benefits, along with all contractual employee rights and obligations, automatically transfer with the employees.
 To the extent that private benefit plans have been obtained by the seller, the buyer must provide the same or substantially similar benefits post-transaction.